 With an estimated 36% of American workers currently involved in the gig economy, freelance work has become significantly more mainstream in the last decade.
-To find reputable gigs and clients, many freelancers turn to freelance job websites to search for job openings, gigs, projects, and other opportunities.
+To find reputable gigs and clients, many freelancers turn to freelance job websites to search for opportunities.

 We looked at two dozen different freelance job sites to determine which ones are the best for finding suitable opportunities and chose the best based on quality, industries catered to, volume of opportunities listed, costs, and more.

 The 10 Best Websites for Freelance Jobs in 2021

 - Best Overall: Freelancer

 - Best for Beginners: Fiverr

 - Best for Creatives: Working Not Working